jeftadlvw/git-nest/README.md

 # git-nest

-**git-nest** is a _git_ command line extension for nesting external repositories in your project without your parent repository noticing, using native features and configurations files.
+**git-nest** is a _git_ command line extension for nesting external repositories in your project without your parent repository noticing.

 > This project is in early development.<br>